Generalized Wigner-Smith theory for perturbations at exceptional and diabolic point degeneracies: Abstract

 \section{Abstract}

-Spectral degeneracies, including diabolic (DP) and exceptional (EP) points, exhibit unique sensitivity to external perturbations, enabling powerful control and engineering of wave phenomena.
+Resonant spectral degeneracies, including diabolic (DP) and exceptional (EP) points, exhibit unique sensitivity to external perturbations, enabling powerful control and engineering of wave phenomena.
 We present a residue-based perturbation theory that quantifies complex resonance splitting of DP and EP type spectral degeneracies using generalized Wigner–Smith operators.
 We validate our theory using both analytic Hamiltonian models and numerical electromagnetic simulations, demonstrating excellent agreement across a range of cases.
-Our approach accurately predicts degenerate resonance splitting using only scattering data, offering a powerful framework for precision tuning, inverse design, and practical exploitation of non-Hermitian phenomena.
+Our approach accurately predicts degenerate resonance splitting using only scattering data, offering a powerful framework for sensitivity analysis, inverse design, and quantitative sensing.